Dog and Animal Attacks

 Serving all of Sonoma County Including Ronhert Park, Santa Rosa, Petaluma, Windsor, Healdsburg, and Sonoma

 Our law firm brings over 20 years of legal experience to representing victims of vicious dog attacks and other harmful animal encounters in the Santa Rosa area.
 Bites and other injuries can have lasting physical and emotional effects for individuals of all ages, and the financial consequences of animal attacks can be devastating for victims and their families.

 As the victim of an animal attack in Santa Rosa, you deserve just compensation.
 But, to secure a financial recovery, you need a committed advocate who is willing to fight for your legal rights.
 Attorney Michael Henderson has secured millions of dollars for clients in animal attack and other injury cases.
 If you are entitled to compensation, Michael will work tirelessly to make sure you secure a maximum financial recovery.
-At Henderson Law, we understand what it means to suffer a traumatic injury.
+At Henderson Law, our Santa Rosa Dog attack lawyer understands what it means to suffer a traumatic injury.
 We know just how drastically an animal attack can change a family’s life, and this is why we fight for the largest possible settlement or verdict in every case that we handle.

 “Michael and his staff were wonderfully supportive, knowledgeable and effective. . . .
 Everyone made the process less intimidating, and got a result that I was very happy with.”